 A change that makes eligibility less restrictive for employees can be put into effect immediately and will apply to all employees as of the date of the amendment.

-For example, if a plan previously had a 6-month service requirement, but changed to immediate eligibility (employees are eligible on their first day of employment), then all previously ineligible employees due to the service requirement would become eligible on the date the amendment goes into effect (assuming those employees are not in an excluded class).
+For example, if a plan previously had a 6-month service requirement, but changes to immediate eligibility (employees are eligible on their first day of employment), then all previously ineligible employees due to the service requirement would become eligible on the date the amendment goes into effect (assuming those employees are not in an excluded class).

-A change that makes eligibility more restrictive can also be made at any time, but it will only apply to employees who were not already eligible and have not yet entered the plan before the date of the amendment.
+A change that makes eligibility more restrictive can also be made at any time, but at Guideline, it will only apply to employees who were not already eligible and have not yet entered the plan before the date of the amendment.
 Employees who are already participants in the plan will remain eligible when the plan amendment goes into effect.

 For example, if a plan is amended from 6 months of service to 12 months, an employee who was eligible and passed an entry date before the change will remain eligible.
 However, if an employee was not yet eligible or met eligibility requirements but did not pass an entry date before the plan amendment went into effect, they would become eligible after the 12 months of service requirement.